 A settlement has been reached in a class action lawsuit about the packaging and advertising of NEUTROGENA® Naturals products.
-The plaintiffs in the lawsuit assert that the packaging and advertising for these products falsely indicated they were natural.
-Neutrogena denies all the plaintiffs’ allegations and is entering into this settlement to avoid burdensome and costly litigation.
+The plaintiffs in the lawsuit asserted that the packaging and advertising for these products falsely indicated they were natural.
+Neutrogena denied all the plaintiffs’ allegations and entered into this settlement to avoid burdensome and costly litigation.
 The settlement is not an admission of wrongdoing.

 Who Is Included in the Settlement Class?

 You are a member of the Class if you purchased at least one of the following products between January 1, 2011 and April 22, 2013: NEUTROGENA® Naturals Purifying Facial Cleanser, Purifying Pore Scrub, Face and Body Bar, Fresh Cleansing + Makeup Remover, Multi-Vitamin Nourishing Moisturizer, or Multi-Vitamin Nourishing Night Cream.

 A fund of $1.3 million was created to reimburse Class Members for a portion of the cost of products they purchased and to pay for notice, claim administration and maintenance costs of up to $550,000.
 Neutrogena will also make certain changes to the labels for the NEUTROGENA® Naturals products.

 As part of the settlement, Neutrogena has agreed to change the labels and advertising for the Naturals products by: (1) removing the term “petrochemicals” from the statement “No harsh chemical sulfates, parabens, petrochemicals, dyes, phthalates” on the Naturals product labels and/or packages and replacing it with the term “petrolatum”; and (2) adding a statement regarding the percentage of each product that is naturally derived to the front of the labels and/or packages of the Naturals products.